 - If a certain treatment is hurting your kidneys

-Your healthcare provider should explain the reasons for the kidney biopsy.
+Your healthcare professional should explain the reasons for the kidney biopsy.
 You should know why it is necessary, the benefits, and any risks.
 You will be asked to sign a consent (permission) form to make sure you are aware of any risks.
 Be sure you understand the risks before you sign the consent form.
 You may want to write down a list of questions about the biopsy.

 What are the possible risks of kidney biopsy?

-The risks of kidney biopsy are very small, but they should be discussed with your healthcare provider.
+The risks of kidney biopsy are very small, but they should be discussed with your healthcare professional.
 As in other medical and surgical procedures, certain complications may happen even though every effort is taken to prevent them.
 A blood transfusion may be needed if serious bleeding occurs.
 Rarely, surgery may be needed to fix a blood vessel that is damaged during the procedure.

 How should you prepare for the biopsy?

 For two weeks before the biopsy, you should not take aspirin, over-the-counter pain medicines such as aspirin, ibuprofen, naproxen, Advil®, Nuprin®, or other medicines that may cause thinning of the blood.
 These medicines can change the way the blood clots and raise the risk of bleeding.
 For the same reason, you should stop taking some supplements such as fish oil.
 Blood and urine samples are usually taken before the kidney biopsy to make sure you do not have an infection or other condition.
 Your doctor may also want you to change other medications before the biopsy.
 You may be told to not eat or drink for eight hours before the procedure.

 A kidney biopsy is usually done in a hospital.
 An overnight stay may be needed to watch for any problems.
 You may be awake with only light sedation, or asleep under general anesthesia.
 You will be lying face down with a pillow under your rib cage.
 If the biopsy is done on a transplanted kidney, you will be lying on your back.